 And now you may be wondering…

-Which brings me to the number one reason people choose to smoke Premium Hemp Joints flower —
+This brings me to the number one reason people choose to smoke Premium Hemp Joints flower —

 The number one reason people choose to smoke CBD over any other method is that smoking is the quickest, least expensive way to experience the full range of benefits Premium Hemp Joints has to offer.